Activities and Attractions at The Crystal Coast

 Core Sound Waterfowl Museum

-Built as a tribute to the history and heritage of the residents of Harker’s Island, and to preserve the practice of decoy carving, the Core Sound Waterfowl Museum relocated to a brand new facility in 2009.
-Decoy carving, a popular pastime of the area, involves skilled artisans carving a perfect replica of a duck from a block of wood.
+Built as a tribute to the history of the residents of Harkers Island, and to preserve the practice of decoy carving, the Core Sound Waterfowl Museum serves as a gathering place for the heritage and traditions of Core Sound.
+Decoy carving, an established tradition in coastal North Carolina, involves skilled artisans carving a perfect replica of a duck from a block of wood.
 The ducks were used, quite literally, as decoys during duck hunting season.
 The museum frequently hosts live demonstrations from actual decoy carvers in their “decoy-carving workshop.”

 Mirroring the independent nature of the area, there are no big shopping malls but several individually owned shops and boutiques each with their own coastal flavor.
-The Bag Lady of Beaufort is home to the original SunTotes by Suzie, an ingenious beach bag and towel rolled into one stylish tote with a wide selection of vibrant fabrics.
-From sparkling evening gowns and cashmere sweaters to delightful shoe shaped bags and hand-crafted jewelry, even the most discriminating shopper will find shopping satisfaction on The Crystal Coast.
+From maritime elegance and cashmere sweaters, to fine linens, handcrafted jewelry and stunning works of art, even the most discriminating shopper will find shopping satisfaction on The Crystal Coast.